mariajoao722/AdministracaoSistemasProject/README.md

    - Perform backup and recovery tests to validate effectiveness.

 7. [x] **Monitoring and Evaluation**:
-   - Monitor health and performance of the Ceph cluster, backup system, and RBD client.
+   - Monitor the health and performance of the Ceph cluster, backup system, and RBD client.

 8. [x] **Documentation and Presentation**:
    - Document configurations, backup strategies, RBD client setup, and troubleshooting steps.